pqrs-org/pqrs.org/sites/tinkle/content/en/docs/configuration/hide-menu-bar-icon/index.md

 ---
-title: "Hide the icon in menu bar"
+title: 'Hide the icon in menu bar'
 weight: 400
 ---